 The Prison and Prison Life

 The main cell block housed more than 200 convicts and accommodations were tight.
-Six men to a cell, it can get very crowded, especially if you’re not liked by your other cellmates, that could cause problems.
+Six men to a cell, it can get very crowded, especially if you’re not liked by your other cellmates, which could cause problems.

 A special mirror was used when snapping mugshots.
 It was one way to get both front and profile views of the convict.

 There were strict forms of punishment at the territorial prison.
 One was a ball and chain for those who tried to escape, of which 26 actually did.
 Another was maximum security for some of the troublemakers, but for the real troublemakers, there was a dark cell.